stando2/INFO550-project/README.md

 ### 2. Run the analysis

-To run the analysis, run the following command in your terminal:
+To run the analysis and generate the results report, run the following command in your terminal:

 ```{r}